MinoTianaR/MeanProject/README.md

 # MeanProject

-This repository was made for frontend work!
+## This repository was made for "frontend" work!

+#### And listed here are the other studies carried out during the realization:

 Backend Repository: https://github.com/Edith505/M1p10Mean-Eddy-Mino